emilianavt/VSeeFaceManual/README.md

 The virtual camera supports loading background images, which can be useful for vtuber collabs over discord calls, by setting a unicolored background.

+Should you encounter strange issues with with the virtual camera and have previously used it with a version of VSeeFace earlier than 1.13.22, please try uninstalling it using the `UninstallAll.bat`, which can be found in `VSeeFace_Data\StreamingAssets\UnityCapture`.

+#### Transparent virtual camera

 If supported by the capture program, the virtual camera can be used to output video with alpha transparency.
-To make use if this a fully transparent PNG needs to be loaded as the background.
+To make use of this, a fully transparent PNG needs to be loaded as the background image.
 Starting with version 1.13.25, such an image can be found in `VSeeFace_Data\StreamingAssets`.
 Partially transparent backgrounds are supported as well.
-Please note that using (partially) transparent background images with a capture program, which does not support RGBA webcams can lead to color errors.
+Please note that using (partially) transparent background images with a capture program that do not support RGBA webcams can lead to color errors.
 OBS and Streamlabs OBS support ARGB video camera capture, but require some additional setup.
 Apparently, the Twitch video capturing app supports it by default.

 To setup OBS or Streamlabs OBS to capture video from the virtual camera with transparency, please follow [these](assets/img/ARGBCamera.png) settings.
 The important settings are: